 “All dogs, but especially senior dogs who experience a change in sleep behavior, specifically waking up at night, should be examined by their veterinarian sooner rather than later,” says Janet Tobiassen Crosby, DVM.
 “I would check in with your vet after a night or two of disrupted sleep, depending on how upset your dog is and other signs seen.”

-“Sleep disruptions can be from a variety of causes, often medical in nature,” Crosby says.
-She specializes in small animals and often writes about veterinary medicine.
+“Sleep disruptions can be from a variety of causes, often medical in nature,” Dr. Crosby says.
 “Causes range from gastrointestinal trouble to urinary system infection to early stages of dementia.”

 Dementia as a Cause of Dog Insomnia

-Symptoms of canine Alzheimer’s, or senility, that affect sleep include a lack of settling down, disorientation and confusion.
+Symptoms of canine Alzheimer’s, or senility, that affect sleep include restlessness, disorientation and confusion.
 And there may be indicators during the day, too, including reduced appetite, weight loss and lack of energy.
-If a dog does have CCD, owners should be aware that they can treat it symptomatically with dog medication, but there is no cure, unfortunately, which is one of the parallels to human Alzheimer’s.
+If a dog does have CCD, pet parents can improve their dog’s quality of life with diet, medication, supplements, and cognitive enrichments.
+Unfortunately, there is no cure to CCD, which is one of the parallels to human Alzheimer’s.

 Pain as a Cause of Dog Insomnia

-Environmental Causes and Treatments for Dog Insomnia
+Environmental Causes for Dog Insomnia

-- Changes in the household routine.
+- Changes in the household routine

-- New household members.
+- New household members

-- Reduction in dog's daily exercise/activity level.
+- Reduction in your dog's daily exercise/activity level

 Dog Sleep Apnea and Dog Nightmares

 “Senior dogs should be getting at least an annual senior well-pet check-up, if not twice a year,” Miller says.
 “And if any significant behavior changes occur between visits, a conversation with the vet is always warranted.”